DialogueMaker/the-weather-machine/README.md

 * Dialogue Maker now relies more on Studio's Explorer, giving you more control of the .
 * Dialogue Maker can now be opened by selecting a BasePart, a Model, a DialogueServer ModuleScript, or a ModuleScript descendant under a DialogueServer ModuleScript.
 * Redirects now use ObjectValues.
 This helps especially if you move them across the tree using the Explorer.

+## License
+This work is licensed under the GPL-3.0 license.
+Feel free to use or improve it, but be sure to give credit.

+## Plot
+### Skating through the ice in chaotic weather

+### Making